 Here is a promoter I strongly recommend:

 Everyday Hip-Hop– This promoter will share your Mixtape Cover to their fanbase of 300k via tweets and blog posts.
 If you don’t work with this guy, that’s ok, just make sure the promoter can give you a detailed list and show proof that your project was submitted, if they can’t, move on.

 Cool tip: Create a special Facebook fan page just for your mixtape.

 Okay, That’s It!
 Wash Rinse Repeat

 Now your mixtape is released and available for the world to hear.
-I have provided the resources and process I use that has given me nothing less than great results.
+I have provided the resources and the process I use that gives me nothing less than great results.

 What’s your mixtape creation process?
 Please leave comments and questions below!